 Where The Future Is In Your Hands

 At GMC the future is truly in your hands.
-Our new Healthcare Administration program is enrolling in Spring 2019.
+Our new Healthcare Administration program is enrolling now.

 After completing our Healthcare Administration program, graduates are awarded an Associate of Occupational Science degree and are ready for an entry-level position in the field of Administration.
 Upon completion of the program students will have the opportunity for employment in hospitals, nursing homes, clinics, pharmaceutical companies, health insurance companies and long term care facilities.